kingfisher

 ```

-- Added Tree-Sitter parsing on top of Hyperscan for deeper language-aware detection
+- **Tree-sitter parsing** layered on Hyperscan for language-aware detection

-- Expanded support for new targets (GitLab, BitBucket, Gitea, Jira, Confluence, Slack, S3, Docker, etc.)
+- **More scan targets** (GitLab, Bitbucket, Gitea, Jira, Confluence, Slack, S3, GCS, Docker, Hugging Face, etc.)

 # Roadmap